carpentries/trainers/leadership_minutes/2025/2025-05-29-leadership-minutes.md

     - Most of TLC will be at one or both meetings
     - Discussion topic: Teaching demos with only one or two people signed up.
 5. Proposals and pull requests
-    - Use of issues and pull requests in the trainers GitHub as a way to bring up points for discussion that can then be added to the meeting agenda.
+    - Use of issues and pull requests in the Trainers GitHub as a way to bring up points for discussion that can then be added to the meeting agenda.
 6. Action items
-    - Add current TLC to GitHub “trainers leadership” group.
+    - Add current TLC to GitHub "Trainers leadership" group.
 Jon will do this
     - Draft a general call for a committee member.
 Cera will compose a draft and post to Slack.
 7. Next meeting: June 27 00:00 UTC
     - Keep official meeting as Thursday before the trainer’s meeting.